Нирковий тубулярний ацидоз

 Type 4 results from aldosterone deficiency or unresponsiveness of the distal tubule to aldosterone.
 Because aldosterone triggers sodium resorption in exchange for potassium and hydrogen, there is reduced potassium excretion, causing hyperkalemia and reduced acid excretion.
 Hyperkalemia may decrease ammonia excretion, contributing to metabolic acidosis.
 Urine pH is usually appropriate for serum pH (usually < 5.5 when there is serum acidosis).
 Plasma bicarbonate is usually > 17 mEq/L (17 mmol/L).

-This disorder is the most common type of RTA.
+Type 4 is the most common type of RTA.
 It typically occurs sporadically secondary to impairment in the renin-aldosterone-renal tubule axis (hyporeninemic hypoaldosteronism), which occurs in patients with the following:

 Other factors that can contribute to type 4 RTA include the following:

-Symptoms and Signs of RTA
+Symptoms and Signs of Renal Tubular Acidosis

 RTA is usually asymptomatic.
 Severe electrolyte disturbances are rare but can be life threatening.